From Egg Freezing To Tuition Reimbursement, Company Perks Are Up In Tight Labor Market

 Earlier this year, Lowe's started offering a similar college education incentive program for skilled workers it needs, such as plumbers, carpenters and electricians.

-Just this past week, Abbott, the pharmaceutical company, began offering a new student loan perk to woo employees.
+Just this past week, Abbott, the health care company, began offering a new student loan perk to woo employees.
 When an Abbott employee contributes 2 percent of their salary to pay down their student loans, Abbott sweetens the deal, by contributing an additional 5 percent of the employee's pay to their 401(k) retirement plan.

 Starbucks is also beefing up its employee benefits by raising hourly pay and offering signing bonuses that range from a few hundred dollars to $1,000, depending on the region.
 It is also giving employees more options to build up sick days and take up to six weeks of parental leave at full pay.